Jucary15/big-data-challenge/README.md

 * Summary analysis
-1. Created DataFrames to match the production-ready tables from two of the big Amazon customer review datasets.
+ Created DataFrames to match the production-ready tables from two of the big Amazon customer review datasets.
-2. For both of the ".ipynb files" - the schema text file for tables: customer, products, review_id and vine tables was populated.
-3. Observations while performing statistical analysis on Amazons vine review process.
+ Observations while performing statistical analysis on Amazons vine review process.
 The analysis did not detect any potential bias or any untrustworthy information pertaining to Vine membership.